-Cost of technology revenue primarily consists of costs associated with hosting and supporting our technology, including third-party cloud computing and hosting costs, contractor costs, and salary and related personnel costs for our cloud services and support teams.
+Cost of technology revenue primarily consists of costs associated with hosting and supporting our technology, including third-party cloud computing and hosting costs, license and revenue share fees, contractor costs, and salary and related personnel costs for our cloud services and support teams.
 Cost of professional services revenue primarily consists of salary and related personnel costs, travel-related costs, and independent contractor costs.
 Cost of revenue excludes costs related to depreciation and amortization.